JDWree/hello-world/README.md

 Hi there!

 My name is Jonatan De Wree.
 I am new to GitHub and am currently following its user guide.
-Creating this change to the README.md file as an exercise on creating branches and commiting.
+Creating this change to the README.md file as an exercise on creating branches and committing.
 I am educating myself in programming with Python and Machine Learning.
 Let's keep on learning!

 Cheers